mph-/lcapy/doc/expressions.rst

 Lcapy has the following simplification methods:

-- `simplify()`  This augments the SymPy simplification function by also simplifying expressions containting Dirac deltas and Heaviside steps.
+- `simplify()`  This augments the SymPy simplification function by also simplifying expressions containing Dirac deltas and Heaviside steps.

 - `simplify_sin_cos()`  This rewrites sums of sines and cosines in terms of a single phase-shifted-sine or cosine.